TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 We will continue to use a couple of technical terms in this chapter, so let's quickly define them to align.
 Some of them are not precisely used in our world, for instance some Java devs may stumble upon "our" understanding of a prototype.
-In general, we're still somehow using them in the right direction ;)

 Prototype
-   The broad understanding of a *prototype* within the TYPO3 community is that it's simply an object that is created a-new every time.
+   The broad understanding of a *prototype* within the TYPO3 community is that it's simply an object that is created anew every time.
 Basically the direct opposite of a *singleton*.
 In fact, the prototype pattern describes a base object that is created once, so :php:`__construct()` is called to set it up, after that it is cloned each time one wants to have a new instance of it.
-The community isn't well aware of that, and the core provides no "correct" prototype API, so the word *prototype* is often misused for an object that is always created a-new when the framework is asked to create one.
+The community isn't well aware of that, and the core provides no "correct" prototype API, so the word *prototype* is often misused for an object that is always created anew when the framework is asked to create one.

 Singleton
-   That's pretty clear.
-A *singleton* is an object that is instantiated exactly once within one process.
-If an instance is requested and the object has been created already once, the same instance is returned.
+   A *singleton* is an object that is instantiated exactly once within one request.
+If an instance is requested and the object has been created once already, the same instance is returned.
 Codewise, this is sometimes done by implementing a static :php:`getInstance()` method that parks the instance in a property.
    In TYPO3, this can also be achieved by implementing the :php:`SingletonInterface`, where :php:`makeInstance()` then stores the object internally.
-Within containers, this can be done by declaring the object :yaml:`shared: true`, which is usually the default.
+Within containers, this can be done by declaring the object as shared (:yaml:`shared: true`), which is the default.
 We'll come back to details later.
 Singletons *must not* have state - they must act the same way each time they're used, no matter where, how often or when they've been used before.
+Otherwise the behavior of a singleton object is undefined and will lead to obscure errors.

 Service
    This is another "not by the book" definition.
 We use the understanding